aces/Loris/modules/dashboard/test/TestPlan.md

 6. Verify that if a user has 'Data entry' permission, the reports menu is displayed and the number of incomplete forms show in the tasks list.
    [Automate Test]
-7. Verify that if a user has 'issue_tracker_reporter / issue_tracker_developer' permission,
+7. Verify that the issue tracker panel is accessible if and only if a user has the 'issue_tracker_reporter' or the 'issue_tracker_developer' permission.
-   the issue tracker panel should not be found without this permission.
    [Automate Test on Travis_CI]
 8. Verify that if a user has 'User Management / Survey Participant Management' permission, the number of pending account approvals is displayed in the My Task panel.
 This should be the number of entries in the User Account